bevy-cheatbook/bevy-cheatbook/src/introduction.md

 <a class="github-button" href="https://github.com/sponsors/cart" data-icon="octicon-heart" data-size="large" aria-label="Sponsor @cart on GitHub">GitHub Sponsors</a>

 If you like the Bevy Game Engine, you should consider donating to the project.

+## Maintenance Policy

+To ease the maintenance burden, the policy of the project is that the book may contain a mixture of content for different versions of Bevy.
+However, mixing outdated and updated content on the same page is not allowed.

+Every page in the book must clearly state what version of Bevy it was written for, at the top of the page, above the main heading.
+All content on that page must be relevant for the stated Bevy version.

+### Current Bevy Version

+The current Bevy release is 0.10.

+The aim is to try to maintain the book up to date with the current latest release of Bevy.
+New content should be written for this version.
+Outdated pages will be updated on a best-effort basis.

+### Old Bevy Version

+Content for old releases of Bevy is only allowed in the book if it already exists from before and has not been updated yet.

+### Unreleased (Bevy's git main branch)

+Pages that cover new yet-unreleased features of Bevy are allowed.
+If there is an exciting new feature, and I want to document it, I will write a page, without waiting for the next release of Bevy to come out. :)

+For functionality that exists in the current release in some form, but has changed for the next release, the current version is the one that should be documented.
+The page can be updated in the future.
+I might sometimes make exceptions to this rule.

 ## License